sjackman/white-spruce-organelles-paper/white-spruce-organelles.md

 Each copy of the inverted repeat (IR) is 445 bp in size, much smaller than most plants, but typical of *Pinaceae* [@lin2010comparative].
 Unlike most inverted repeats, which are typically identical, the two copies differ by a single base.
 The IR contains a single gene, the tRNA *trnI-CAU*.

-All 114 genes identified in the Norway spruce plastid genome [@nystedt2013norway] are also present in the white spruce plastid genome.
-The genomes of the white spruce plastid and Norway spruce plastid show perfect gene synteny with no structural rearrangements.
-Alignment of the white spruce genome to the Norway spruce genome using BWA-MEM [@li2013aligning] shows that 99.7% of the Norway spruce plastid genome is covered by alignments of the white spruce plastid genome, and the sequence identity in aligned regions is 99.2%.
+All 114 genes of the Norway spruce plastid genome [@nystedt2013norway] are present in the white spruce plastid genome in perfect synteny.
+Alignment of the white spruce genome to the Norway spruce genome using BWA-MEM [@li2013aligning] reveal no large-scale structural rearrangements.
+Alignments of the white spruce plastid genome cover 99.7% of the Norway spruce plastid genome, and the sequence identity in aligned regions is 99.2%.

 ![Figure 1: The complete plastid genome of white spruce, annotated using MAKER and plotted using OrganellarGenomeDRAW [@lohse2007organellargenomedraw].](figure/plastid-annotation.png)